dolcikey/PostSelectML/README.md

 Many businesses rely on content for marketing in the form of photographs.
 From E-commerce sites, to social media driven businesses, to smaller businesses like wedding photographers, these businesses all rely on a steady stream of photographic content.

 ### Usual photography work flow
-#### Shoot > Download images > Pre-Selection Process > Selection Process > Edit Images > Export
+#### Shoot > Download images > Selection Process > Potential Secondary Selection Process > Edit Images > Export/Deliver to Client

 During the post shoot process, after images are downloaded, many photographers spend hours sorting through hundreds or thousands of images during what is called the selection process.
 Similar to data science, this can be an iterative process with multiple reviews of the photos for selection.
 Some businesses and photographers have assistants or interns sort through these images.
 PostScriptML aims to minimize time spent in the pre-selection and selection processes using a convelutional neural network to filter images and return back the images that meet a certain probability of "idealness" in order to move on to the editing process.

-PostScriptML can minimize time spent on processing by making the selection process an unsupervised task saving time, money, and minimizing the probability of rejecting a great image.
+PostSelectML can minimize time spent on processing by making the selection process an unsupervised task saving time, money, and minimizing the probability of rejecting a great image.

 <img src="./VISUALS/selection_process.png">

 ## Repository Navigation
-Here are all the files found in the PostScriptML Repository.
+Here are all the files found in the PostSelectML Repository.

 - README.md
 	- You are Here
 	- General Overview of the Repository

-- 01_PostScriptML_EDA.ipynb
+- 01_PostSelectML_EDA.ipynb
 	- Data Preparation and EDA Notebook, includes visualizations of the break down of the data

-- 02_PostScriptML_Modeling.ipynb
+- 02_PostSelectML_Modeling.ipynb
-	- Model coding notebook, function for running the modeling scripts
+	- Model coding notebook, function for running the modeling scripts in AWS SageMaker

+- 0e_PostSelectML_Modeling_Local.ipynb
+	- Model coding notebook, function for running the best modeling script locally

 - SCRIPTS
 	- model coding scripts